kunhwiko/concepts/cloud/aws/G-Database.md

 ##### DynamoDB Basics
 ```
 a) DynamoDB is a highly available and performant NoSQL database made up of tables.
 Each table is made up of items (rows),
-   which are made up of various attributes.
-TTLs can be set to delete items after a certain time.
+   which are made up of various attributes and queries can only be executed on primary keys or indexes.
+TTLs can be set
+   to delete items after a certain time.
 b) DynamoDB supports a provisioned mode where users specify expected read/write capacity units, or an on-demand mode
    where DynamoDB automatically scales based on traffic.
 c) DynamoDB Accelerator (DAX) can be used as a caching layer to reduce read congestion on DynamoDB by caching frequently